Healthy leaders deeply value their values. They live and lead by their values.

 Three values are the hallmark of healthy leaders and demonstrate that they are in service to others: integrity, humility, and compassion.

-Ask yourself these questions to help convert humility into action:
+Ask yourself these questions to help convert compassion into action:

-Take this complimentary, 2-minute Healthy Growth Check-up to help start your journey.
+Take this complimentary, 2-minute Healthy Growth Check-up to start your journey.